cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 According to the logs, therefore, this looks like heavy usage.
 However for the student, it was a total access failure.
-Logs thus count actions and not necessarily success, and it's important to understand this because these resources cost.
+Logs thus count actions and not necessarily success, and it's important to understand this because these resources cost money.

 ## Project Counter